jmalicki/io-uring-sync/docs/TESTING_STRATEGY.md

 # Testing Strategy

-This document outlines the comprehensive testing strategy for io-uring-sync, ensuring reliability, performance, and data integrity.
+This document outlines the comprehensive testing strategy for arsync, ensuring reliability, performance, and data integrity.

 ## High-Level End-to-End Testing